Guest Soloist Victor Romanul, Violin

 According to your bio, the renowned composer and conductor John Williams composed a piece for you (violin) and viola.
 How did that come about?

 John and I have been friends for more than 20 years.
 I have a pile of letters from him.
-He attended a duo violin-Viola concert I gave and came backstage to talk to us.
-My Viola partner Michael Zaretsky asked him to write a piece for the two of us, and one day a Fed-Ex truck pulled up to his house with the music for the 14-minute duo.
+He attended a duo violin-viola concert I gave and came backstage to talk to us.
+My viola partner Michael Zaretsky asked him to write a piece for the two of us, and one day a FedEx truck pulled up to his house with the music for the 14-minute duo.
 The world premiere recording is on You Tube.
-I am also fortunate to have played for him his unpublished violin concerto from the music he sent me, and he graciously allowed me the rights to perform it whenever and whenever I want, and the rights to borrow the orchestral parts.
+I am also fortunate to have played for him his unpublished violin concerto from the music he sent me, and he graciously allowed me the rights to perform it whenever and wherever I want, and the rights to borrow the orchestral parts.

 You say that you aspire to new challenges on the violin and delve into obscure works.
 Please describe some of these challenges, and the works you’re discovering for yourself and your audiences.